JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 sidebar_label: ⚙️ Configuration
 ---

-Oh my Posh renders your prompt based on the definition of _blocks_ (like Lego) which contain or more _segments_.
+Oh my Posh renders your prompt based on the definition of _blocks_ (like Lego) which contain one or more _segments_.
 A really simple configuration could look like this.

 ```json